eromano/adf-automation-qa/automationtest/README.md

  npm test
 ```
 ## Register.js function compiles on fly
-With the Register.js function which is added in protractor.conf.js file, we no longer have to complie the TypeScript files as it has ts-node wich complies them on fly
+With the Register.js function which is added in protractor.conf.js file, we no longer have to compile the TypeScript files as it has ts-node which compile them on fly

 ***Feature File***
-* Place where all the scenario are written is Cucumber BDD Framework, we can Tag the scenario with @TagName to run a specfic scenario or Test Case.The Tag needs to be passed in the config file under cucumberOpts
+* Place where all the scenario/Test Cases are written is Cucumber BDD Framework, we can Tag the scenario with @TagName to run a specfic scenario or Test Case.The Tag needs to be passed in the config file under cucumberOpts

 ***Steps Defination***
 * All the steps are defined in this file.It uses protractor to integrate with the browser and to do browser actions.

 ***Assertion***
-Framework uses chai as Assertion library to perfrom all assertion related operations
+This Framework uses Chai as Assertion library to perfrom all assertion related operations

 ***Page Objects***
 All the page locators are defined in Page object file.